fishoutoforder/ridiculously-romanceable-rasmodius/README.md

 # ridiculously-romanceable-rasmodius
 <h1>What is this mod about?</h1>
-<p>This is a self-indulgent fork of the <a href="https://www.nexusmods.com/stardewvalley/mods/3073">Romanceable Rasmodius mod</a> that re-writes the dialogue for the wizard in Stardew Valley, so that he is tailored to my exact preferences.
-I want to be clear - this is not because the writing for the original mod was poor.
-This is simply because I am a woman of particular and specific tastes, with the ability to make those tastes a reality via modding ;) As this is my first mod, it was much easier to get started with an existing, functional dialogue-altering mod, to then build on.
+<p>This is a self-indulgent fork of the <a href="https://www.nexusmods.com/stardewvalley/mods/3073">Romanceable Rasmodius mod</a> that re-writes the dialogue for the wizard in Stardew Valley.
+This is not because the writing for the original mod was poor, I want to be clear!
+This is because I want a Discworld-inspired wizard mashup.
+As this is my first mod, it was much easier to get started with an existing, functional dialogue-altering mod, to then build on.
 I am very grateful to the mod creators for explicitly allowing their mod to be used in this way.</p>
 <p><b>Credits for the three mods that led to this one:</b></p>
   <ul>
     <li><a href="https://www.nexusmods.com/stardewvalley/mods/1309">haywrites</a> (original extended dialogue mod),</li>